ismailmusasaidu/logistics_delivery_1/CORPORATE_LOGISTICS.md

 ## User Workflows

 ### New Company Registration
-1. User creates a regular account (sign up)
+1. User creates a regular account (sign up with email/password)
-2. Log in to the platform
+2. Log in to the platform as a customer
+3. Go to Profile tab
-3. Click "Register as Corporate Client" on login screen
+4. Click "Register as Corporate Client" button (visible to non-corporate users)
-4. Complete 3-step registration:
+5. Complete 3-step registration wizard:
-   - Enter company name, code, and tax ID
+   - **Step 1**: Enter company name, unique code, and tax ID
-   - Provide contact email, phone, and address
+   - **Step 2**: Provide contact email, phone, and company address
-   - Configure billing address and payment terms
+   - **Step 3**: Configure billing address, payment terms (NET15/30/60), and approval workflow
-   - Enable/disable approval workflow
-5. Become company's first admin automatically
+6. Become company's first admin automatically
-6. Access corporate dashboard immediately
+7. Get redirected to corporate dashboard immediately

+**Important**:
+- You must be logged in with a regular account first (with email/password)
+- The corporate registration is an upgrade to your existing account
+- Once registered as corporate, you'll see the corporate dashboard instead of the customer dashboard

 ### Corporate Admin Workflow
 1. View dashboard with company metrics